 Irish Law had already provided that the sale of the bankrupt’s interest in the family home could not take place without the approval of the Court.
 This “use it or lose it” provision has now added another layer to the protection of the family home.

 If the home is worth less than you owe on the home loan (in negative equity) there should be no application for sale by the Assignee in Bankruptcy as there is nothing for him to realise.

-In an application for the sale of the bankrupt’s interest ( ‘equity of redemption’) in the family home the Court takes into account the interests of a spouse, partner and children of the bankrupt.
+In an application for the sale of the bankrupt’s interest ( ‘equity of redemption’) in the family home, the Court takes into account the interests of a spouse, partner, and children of the bankrupt.

-In the event of an unsuccessful application to sell the family home, the Court has discretion to give the family home back to the bankrupt without the need for further documents.
+In the event of an unsuccessful application to sell the family home, the Court has the discretion to give the family home back to the bankrupt without the need for further documents.

 This re-vesting option can be waived by the bankrupt by written agreement with the official assignee and can also be overridden by the Court.
 The court also has the discretion to extend the period (three years) after which the property automatically re-vests in the bankrupt.